 Additional information about network access methods for librarians and information professionals

-The most common method of authenticating authorized users of ScienceDirect and Scopus is by Internet Protocol (IP) address authentication from computers within your organization's registered IP address range(s).
-This is the so-called "one-factor authentication," and automatically limits access to ScienceDirect and Scopus to the premises of your organization.
-To access your organization's subscribed content from outside the premises, please see the remote access options described on the ScienceDirect Access Methods page and on the Scopus Access page.
+The most common method of authenticating authorized users of ScienceDirect and Scopus is by Internet Protocol (IP) address authentication from computers within your institution's registered IP address range(s).
+This is the so-called "one-factor authentication," and automatically limits access to ScienceDirect and Scopus to the premises of your institution.
+To access your institution's subscribed content from outside the premises, please see the remote access options described on the ScienceDirect Access Methods page and on the Scopus Access page.

 The Elsevier Agreement requires that, regardless of authentication mechanism, two-factor authentication be used by off-site users.
 This means that remote users need at least two variables to authenticate.
 Examples of two-factor authentication include a username and a password, a staff ID and a PIN, or an email address and software token.
 Web proxy servers that require only a staff ID for logging in without an additional password are not allowed for authenticating ScienceDirect and Scopus users.